Many companies sponsor research at MIT by providing funds to support a research project on a topic of mutual interest.

 - Trade Secrets and Confidential Information

 - Academic Publishing

-Download a PDF copy of "Best Practices for Industry-University Collaboration" (373KB).
+Download the PDF "Best Practices for Industry-University Collaboration" - Sloan Management Review, 2010